ray-x/nvim/README.md

 - Git:

-  fugitive, gv, nvimtree, gitsigns.nvim, git-blame.nvim
+  fugitive, gv, nvimtree, gitsigns.nvim, VGit.nvim

 - Format:

   tabular, lsp based code formating (or, sometimes prettier), auto-pair

 - Menu and tab:
-  quickui(created a menu for the function/keybind I used less often.
+  * quickui(created a menu for the function/keybind I used less often.
 I can not remember all the commands and keybinds....)
-  But Damn it, I spend lots of time to configure it, however, I rarely use it.
-So I end up delete the plugin. nvim-bufferline.lua: Yes, with lua and neovim only
+  But Damn, I spend lots of time configuring it, however, it was used rarely.
+So I end up delete the plugin.
+  * nvim-bufferline.lua: Yes, with lua and neovim only

 - Tools: floatterm, scrollview